 Superannuation on your US expat tax return

-Difference between grantor and employee benefits trust
+Difference between a foreign grantor trust and an employee benefits trust

 If it’s considered an employee benefits trust, your superannuation income must be reported on Form 1040 and ownership must be reported on Form 8938.
 Whether you are taxed on contributions or growth depends on whether you’re considered a “highly-compensated employee” (anyone who earns over $120,000 or owns more than 5% of a business).

-What differentiates a grantor trust from an employee benefits trust is control.
+What differentiates a foreign grantor trust from an employee benefits trust is control.
 Control is defined as the ability to choose where your superannuation is invested.
 Any fund in which you have this kind of control (such as a Self-Managed Superannuation Fund) is considered a foreign grantor trust.

 Superannuation and FBAR considerations